top of page

 Our residents are likely to be fully participating members of the local community, working or volunteering in Norwich, attending events and making use of the city on our doorstep.

 We certainly do!
-We host welcome events for people interested in becoming members and, once Angel Yard opens, we hope to host community events in our common house.
+We host welcome events for people interested in becoming members and, once Angel Yard opens, we hope to host occasional community events in our common house.

 We list upcoming events here.
 If there are no events listed and you’d like to meet our group, please do get in touch.